tap-ir/tap-ir.github.io/README.md

 ### Example : Searching powershell script in windows event log

-This script use [query](https://tap-ir.github.io/#/?id=query-syntax) to search for powershell script in windows events log and display information about the event and the script itself
+This script use [query](https://tap-ir.github.io/#/?id=query-syntax) to search for powershell scripts in windows events logs and display information about the event and the powershell script :

 ```python
 session = Tapir()